LiamMercier/SilentTanks/README.md

 TODO: fill when windows is available

-### Linux (debian based)
+### Linux (Debian based)

 Open a terminal in the folder containing the packages.

-Install the common package
+Install the common package.

 `sudo apt install ./silent-tanks-X.Y.Z-Linux-common.deb`

-Install the client package
+Install the client package.

 `sudo apt install ./silent-tanks-X.Y.Z-Linux-client.deb`

-The client can now be run with
+The client can now be run with.

 `SilentTanks-Client`